-The September picture in the Reepham Life 2018 Calendar shows the Reepham Primary School Class 2 of 1937.
+The November picture in the Reepham Life 2018 Calendar shows Hackford House (now the Bircham Centre) as a First World War hospital.

 The Reepham Archive is open to the public on the first Wednesday and Saturday of the month from 10 am – 12 noon (or by appointment), upstairs in the Bircham Centre, Market Place, Reepham.
 Email: email@example.com